NCDgov/ncd-site/_meetings/2024/2024-02-08-feb-8-2024-council-meeting.md

 ---
 The Members of the National Council on Disability (NCD) will hold a quarterly business meeting on Thursday, February 8, 2024, 1:00 p.m. – 5:30 p.m., Eastern Standard Time (EST).

 This meeting will occur via Zoom videoconference.
-Registration is not required.
+Registration is not required, but appreciated via our Eventbrite [page](https://www.eventbrite.com/e/ncd-quarterly-meeting-feb-8-2024-tickets-810165686377).

+.
 Interested parties are encouraged to join the meeting in an attendee status by Zoom Desktop Client, Mobile App, or Telephone to dial-in.
-Updated information is available on NCD's event page at <https://www.ncd.gov/meeting/2024-02-08-feb-8-2024-council-meeting/>.
 To join the Zoom webinar, please use the following URL:

 <https://us06web.zoom.us/j/87206638472?pwd=S3YzSEt6U0pZK2RwY2oyOFVDblhsUT09> or enter Webinar ID: 872 0663 8472 in the Zoom app.
 The Passcode is: 378669.